RobustBench/robustbench/README.md

 of the most suitable versions for your hardware up to you.
 We're currently supporting `torch>=1.7.0` .

-Now let's try to load CIFAR-10 and the most robust CIFAR-10 model from [Carmon2019Unlabeled](https://arxiv.org/abs/1905.13736) that achieves 59.53% robust accuracy evaluated with AA under eps=8/255:
+Now let's try to load CIFAR-10 and one of the most robust CIFAR-10 models from [Carmon2019Unlabeled](https://arxiv.org/abs/1905.13736) that achieves 59.53% robust accuracy evaluated with AA under eps=8/255: